 Join us EVERY WEDNESDAY at The Joker of Penton Street and learn to really get the blues…

 Welcome to our midweek blues night in the heart of Angel.
-Join Alexis, Ash and Becky every Wednesday for two great blues dancing lessons!
+Join Becky, Zoe, Moritz and Alain every Wednesday for two great blues dancing lessons!

 7pm: Level 1 – Total beginners blues dance class